-- 1. Acreage Share.
+- Acreage Share.
 This is an annual payment by the land owner to the municipality where the land is located.
 The municipality retains 80% and remits 20% to the county.
 On land entered prior to 1972 the payment is \$0.10 per acre.
 On land entered since 1972 the payment for 2014 to 2023 is \$2.52 per acre.
 (The \$2.52 rate equals \$0.20 times the ratio of the total value of taxable land in the state in 2012 to the total value of taxable land in the state in 1972.) - Severance Tax.
-The severance tax is 10% of the value of the timber harvested from a parcel of FCL land.
-The DNR retains an amount equal to the total payments it has made to the municipality on that parcel.
-Any excess is paid to the municipality, which keeps 80% of the payment and remits 20% to the county. - 3.
+2015 Wisconsin Act 358 repealed the severance tax.
+Under prior law, the severance tax was 10% of the value of the timber harvested from a parcel of FCL land.
+The DNR retained an amount equal to the total payments it had made to the municipality on that parcel.
+Any excess was paid to the municipality, which kept 80% of the payment and remitted 20% to the county. - 3.
 Withdrawal Tax.
 If land is withdrawn from the FCL either at the owner's request or upon the DNR finding the owner has violated to contract, a withdrawal tax must be paid.
 The tax equals the sum, for the years the contract was in effect, of the differences between the amount of real estate taxes that would have been levied on the land and the acreage shares and severance taxes actually paid on the land.
 Each year's difference is subject to interest at 12% per year (or 5% for pre-1977 contracts) for each year the real estate tax has been deferred.
 The DNR retains an amount equal to the total payments it has made to the municipality on the parcel.
 Any excess is paid to the municipality, which keeps 80% and remits 20% to the county. - 4.
 Termination Tax.
 When a contract expires and the land is not enrolled under the MFL program, a termination tax of 10% of the value of the standing timber is assessed.
 The DNR retains an amount equal to the total payments it has made to the municipality on the parcel.
 Any excess is paid to the municipality, which keeps 80% of the payment and remits 20% with the county.